kevgleeson78/Theory-of-algorithms-project/README.md

 ### Conclusion

-There is still a problem with the output string of the application and needs to be investifated as to why it is happening.
+There is still a problem with the output string of the application and needs to be investigated as to why it is happening.

 ## Resources used to create this application:

 https://www.nist.gov/itl/ssd/software-quality-group/nsrl-test-data
 https://stackoverflow.com/questions/45307516/c-c-code-to-convert-big-endian-to-little-endian
 https://crypto.stackexchange.com/questions/5358/what-does-maj-and-ch-mean-in-sha-256-algorithm